freya022/BotCommands-Wiki/docs/using-commands/Using-localization.md

 An example can be found [here](https://github.com/freya022/BotCommands/blob/master/examples/src/main/java/com/freya02/bot/wiki/localization/commands/SlashBan.java)

+### Inferred command and option descriptions
+Application command descriptions and option descriptions can be retrieved from the "root" localization bundles, i.e. localization bundles without a language specified, such as `LocalizationWikiCommands.json`

 ## Localizing responses

 Localizing responses can be done using the framework's events, with the `localize` methods and its overloads.
 The method uses the best locale available, depending on the context: